 When you feel like you have gained some control over endometriosis, it can do wonders for your psyche.
 You can give up and hit the bed every time there are symptoms, or you can be proactive.
 Do trial and error tests to learn what helps and what doesn’t for you.

 Heating pads, OTC meds, pelvic floor exercises, and exercise in general may help you, but perhaps not someone else.
 Exercises like swimming, biking and running helps release endorphins to relieve pain and give you a sense of “well being.”
-Consult with DOCTOR about other ways to relieve your symptoms.
+Consult with Dr. Benjamin about other ways to relieve your symptoms.

 There Is No Cure, But….